amichaelsen/fie-fencing-dataset/Docs/LabNotebook.md

     * Can maybe use https://fie.org/athletes to search for them by name in the atheletes index?
     * Can also use this page to get a dict for translating nationalities...
     * ACTUALLY, this has hand info... maybe use this instead? well, maybe, but doesnt have historical rankings data... so probably a hybrid of the two, but could use this one first to find the IDs?
+    * Ah!
+Could also maybe extract a dict for converting flag to nationality ...

 * Some (older?) tournaments have different formats/data
     * Example: no pools data (https://fie.org/competitions/1999/239)